Operadic actions on long knots and 2-string links: Operads

 Consider the set of four colors $S=\{o, \up, \down, \updown\}$.
-The notation $o$ is meant to remind one of the ``open'' color in the Swiss Cheese operad as it will play a similar role.
+The notation $o$ is meant to remind one of the ``open'' color in the Swiss-cheese operad as it will play a similar role.
 The other symbols call up to the upper and lower strands of a string link.